jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

     class="chord row"
 %}

+To get better at finding notes across strings, it's helpful to explore scales.
+See {% include chapter-link.html slug="scale-intro" %} for details.

 ## Intervals between strings

 The differences in pitch between the strings on a guitar are carefully chosen to be some of the most fundamental sounds in music.